Mpt311Xpt/github.io/index.md

 He is a dreamer, who is shunned by other children due to his immense imagination.
 During a visit to an antique bookstore, he steals a curious-looking book titled The Neverending Story, and upon reading it finds himself literally drawn into the story.
 Halfway through the book, Bastian becomes a character in The Neverending Story, in a world called Fantastica.("Fantasia" in the films, sometimes).

+## Bastian's character traits

+* shy
+* mourning the death of his mother
+* he is a dreamer
+* has great imagination
+* loves fantasy
+* becomes a character of the book he is reading